Projects & Ideas

 Started April 2026

-It's a progressive web app with an Instagram-like feed where anglers post catches, comment on each other's photos, and list spots for sale or just for bragging rights.
-Under the hood it's a pretty serious stack: Google Maps API for plotting, Stripe marketplace for payments, GPS extraction from photo EXIF data, Cloudflare for fast/cheap media hosting, and an automated blogger that generates images with Gemini and is fully SEO optimized.
-Already seeing organic traffic from ChatGPT searches.
+It's a progressive web app with an Instagram-like feed on mobile.
+Anglers can post their catches, comment on each other's photos, and buy or sell fishing spots through a full Stripe marketplace integration.
+The tech stack is deeper than it looks — Google Maps API for plotting, GPS extraction from EXIF data, Stripe Connect for marketplace payments, Cloudflare for fast and cheap image/video hosting, and an automated blogger that generates images using Gemini.
+It's fully SEO optimized and already pulling organic traffic from ChatGPT searches.

 Comments